 Do not simply attach a number to possible responses.
 Always include wording on your scale question, otherwise online survey takers may confuse which numbers are positive and which are negative.

 4. Create unbiased responses

 To improve Likert scale validity and reliability, stay away from survey questions that may lead people to answer a certain way.
 For example, you don’t want to force them to choose between extremes as it can skew your results.

 5. Keep it simple

 Creating a Likert scale survey doesn’t need to be complicated.
-In fact, the best survey questions are concise and to-the-point.
-Long, complex questions, for instance, tend to lose readers or test their patience.
+In fact, the best survey questions are concise and to the point.
+For example, long, complex questions tend to lose readers or test their patience.
 Additionally, inadvertently asking two questions in one can leave respondents unsure of how to answer.

 Likert Scale Examples and Questions

-Below are a number of examples of Likert scales using different numbers of points.
-The Likert scale question examples may also provide inspiration when developing your survey.
-Please note that the numbers in the answers indicate the relative position of items, but not the magnitude of difference.
-You do not have to include numbers in your survey questions if you prefer not to.
+Below are a number of examples of Likert scales using different numbers of points that may provide inspiration when developing your survey.
+However, please note that the numbers in the answers indicate the relative position of items, but not the magnitude of difference.
+Additionally, you do not have to include numbers in your survey questions if you prefer not to.